imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 <div id="History" class="tabcontent2" checked="true">
   <p>
   Meaningful history is the amount of historical data suitable and useful for training.
-It is possible to determine this parameter using grid search.
+This parameter can be determined using grid search.
 However, given the dynamic nature of most businesses, there can be multiple changepoints in the time-series.
-Hence the frequency of changepoints needs to be assessed for determining an appropriate start.
+The frequency of changepoints needs to be assessed for determining an appropriate start.
 If there are multiple valid starts to choose from, then grid search can be applied to select one.
   <br><br>
-  Let's consider stock-price prediction as an example.
-The time-series data shall be available for several years, but for most companies, prices before a few quarters into past would not have any relationship with present day prices.
+  Consider a stock-price prediction problem as an example.
+The time-series data shall be available for several years, but for most companies, prices before a few quarters into past would not have any relationship with those in the present day.
 The years of data is not useful for training.
-Another example is prediction of number of customer footprints for a product or a website.
-The definition of the underlying variable, "customer footprint", can be influenced by business subjectivity that changes with time affecting the nature of time-series.
+Consider user footprint volume prediction where the definition of user foot prints changes with time.
+The distribution of time-series changes everytime the definition changes, and not historical observations are useful for training.

+  <br><br>
+  These are the problems faced when data is abundant.
+But if it is not, the models cannot learn the true distributions and will be subject to heavy bias or variance.
+That's why interpretation of meaningful history from business is crucial and can guide data scientists in making better decisions in situations with varying data sizes.
+Also, it is a good practice to include a rule-based system or naive algorithms in addition to the traditional and sophisticated models in the AutoML package.

   </p>